sign-language-processing/sign-language-processing.github.io/src/index.md

 without handling the syntax and morphology of the signed language [@padden1988interaction] to create a spoken language output.
 Instead, SLR has often been used as an intermediate step during translation to produce glosses from signed language videos.

 @jiang2021sign propose a novel Skeleton Aware Multi-modal Framework with a Global Ensemble Model (GEM) for isolated SLR (SAM-SLR-v2) to learn and fuse multimodal feature representations.
 Specifically, they use a Sign Language Graph Convolution Network (SL-GCN) to model the embedded dynamics of skeleton keypoints and a Separable Spatial-Temporal Convolution Network (SSTCN) to exploit skeleton features.
-The skeleton-based predictions are fused with other RGB and depth-based modalities by the proposed late-fusion GEM to provide global information and make a faithful SLR prediction.
+The proposed late-fusion GEM fuses the skeleton-based predictions with other RGB and depth-based modalities to provide global information and make an accurate SLR prediction.

 @dafnis2022bidirectional work on the same modified WLASL dataset as @jiang2021sign, but do not require multimodal data input.
-They propose a bidirectional skeleton-based graph convolutional network framework, with linguistically motivated parameters and attention to the start and end frames of signs.
-They cooperatively use forward and backward data streams including various sub-streams as input.
+Instead, they propose a bidirectional skeleton-based graph convolutional network framework with linguistically motivated parameters and attention to the start and end frames of signs.
+They cooperatively use forward and backward data streams, including various sub-streams, as input.
 They also use pre-training to leverage transfer learning.

 #### Gloss-to-Pose

-Gloss-to-Pose---also known as sign language production---is the task to produce a sequence of poses that adequately represent a sequence of signs written as gloss.
+Gloss-to-Pose---also known as sign language production---is the task of producing a sequence of poses that adequately represent a sequence of signs written as gloss.

-To produce a sign language video, @stoll2018sign constructs a lookup-table between glosses and sequences of 2D poses.
+To produce a sign language video, @stoll2018sign constructs a lookup table between glosses and sequences of 2D poses.
 They align all pose sequences at the neck joint of a reference skeleton and group all sequences belonging to the same gloss.
 Then, for each group, they apply dynamic time warping and average out all sequences in the group to construct the mean pose sequence.
 This approach suffers from not having an accurate set of poses aligned to the gloss and from unnatural motion transitions between glosses.

 To alleviate the downsides of the previous work, @stoll2020text2sign constructs a lookup table of gloss to a group of sequences of poses rather than creating a mean pose sequence.
-They build a Motion Graph [@min2012motion] - which is a Markov process that can be used to generate new motion sequences that are representative of real motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
+They build a Motion Graph [@min2012motion] - which is a Markov process used to generate new motion sequences that are representative of natural motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
 To smooth that sequence and reduce unnatural motion, they use Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].